duk-37/mvs-out-of-context/README.md

 ## how

-using the power of [the first facial recognition api i could find](https://github.com/ageitgey/face_recognition/) and the power of size comparison
+using the power of [the first facial recognition api i could find](https://github.com/ageitgey/face_recognition/) and size comparison

 ## examples